Liverpool Waters

 Liverpool Waters is a large scale £5.5bn development that has been proposed by the Peel Group in the Vauxhall area of Liverpool, Merseyside, England.
-The development will make use of a series of presently derelict dock spaces at Central Docks.
+The development will make use of a series of derelict dock spaces at Central Docks.
 From 2004 to 2021, much of the docks involved in the development were part of the Liverpool Maritime Mercantile City, a UNESCO World Heritage Site, but the development of these docks were cited as a reason for the revocation of Liverpool's World Heritage status.
 This is an area north of Liverpool's historic Pier Head.
 It is the sister programme of the Wirral Waters project.
-Since 2012 the two projects have enjoyed enterprise zone status, together forming the Mersey Waters Enterprise Zone.
+Since 2012 the two projects have held enterprise zone statuses, together forming the Mersey Waters Enterprise Zone.